jackbsteinberg/std-toast/README.md

 });
 ```

-The first defines a `<std-toast>` HTML element,
-then shows it with configurations via a method on the element.
+The second imports the `showToast()` function from the `"std:elements/toast"` module,
+which takes in a message and some configurations and creates and shows a toast in the DOM.
+This is more convenient for one-off toasts,
+or for JavaScript-driven situations,
+similar to how `alert()` is currently used.

 ```js
 import { showToast } from 'std:elements/toast';